uw-cmg/StructOpt/docs/index.rst

 What is reverse structure determination?
 ========================================

-Reverse structure determination is a type of structural refinement that iteratively modifies and optimizes a structural model.
+Reverse structure determination is a type of structural refinement that iteratively modifies an atomic structure by, for example, moving atoms in the structure with the goal to minimize a function (such as system energy).
 In atomistic simulations, the positions of the atoms are moved within the model at every step.
 After the atoms have moved, the structure is evaluated to see how "good" it is.
 If the structure is "better" than the previous step, the moved atoms are more likely to persist into the next generation.
 This process is repeated many times until acceptable structure(s) have been generated.

 Many different metrics can be used to determine how "good" a structure is, and this is often material-dependent.
-The average energy per atom is one commonly used metric, and others include fits to experimental data (e.g. S(q) or g(r) data), medium-range order information available via FEM measurements, average coordination number, and bond angle constraints.
+The average energy per atom is one commonly used metric, and others include fits to experimental data (e.g. S(q) or g(r) data), medium-range order information available via FEM measurements, average coordination number, bond angle constraints, etc.

-The specific algorithms that can be used in reverse structure determination are numerous and include Monte Carlo, Genetic Algorithm, and Particle Swarm.
+Different optimization algorithms can be used to minimize the different metrics including Monte Carlo, Genetic Algorithm, and Particle Swarm algorithms.

 Overview of StructOpt